MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 Run an Application on the Virtual Device
 ----------------------------------------

-In this example, we will run the :guilabel:`animatedMascot` Application which is available as an example sample in the i.MX RT1170 VEE Port.
+In this example, we will run the :guilabel:`animatedMascot` Application, which is available as an example sample in the i.MX RT1170 VEE Port.

 In order to execute the :guilabel:`animatedMascot` Application on the Virtual Device, the SDK provides the :guilabel:`runOnSimulator` Gradle task.